Tarnou/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd - print the current working directory
+pwd - print the current working director ls -  display the content list of your current direcotory